Space-savvy, Stylish Condo Design With Cafe Vibe

 So how does a designer add interesting elements to what might have been a plain looking counter?
 A round shaped light in black and hanging shelf atop for adding colour from plants and decorative pieces is the answer!

 Designer Shalom shared: “The client trusted my taste and design and gave me the opportunity to draw up a bold colour scheme for her home decor.
-This project also gave me the freedom of design expression, where I got the change to use different materials, including metals.”
+This project also gave me the freedom of design expression, where I got the chance to use different materials, including metals.”

 An all-in-one design solution for the bedroom